HPE, AMD win deal for U.S. supercomputer to model nuclear weapons

 Of the world's four fastest supercomputers, two are located in the United States and two are located in China, according to TOP500.

+"That is why it is so important to push the edge" of computing technology, Bill Goldstein, director of the Lawrence Livermore National Laboratory, said at an event in San Jose, California announcing the news.
+"To make sure we're there."

-United States officials have barred U.S. firms from doing business with some Chinese supercomputer groups that U.S. officials say have Chinese military ties.
+The United States has barred U.S. firms from doing business with some Chinese supercomputer groups that U.S. officials say have Chinese military ties.

+Pete Ungaro, senior vice president and general manager of high-performance computing and mission-critical solutions at HPE, said El Capitan will be about the size of two basketball courts and weigh as much as 35 school buses when complete.

-The companies and the government said El Capitan is likely to be 30% faster than previously expected thanks to the use of AMD's forthcoming "Genoa" central processor units, or CPUs.
+The machine is likely to be 30% faster than previously expected thanks to the use of AMD's forthcoming "Genoa" central processor units, or CPUs.

+"AMD is the first to market with them both in same package," said Addison Snell, chief executive of Intersect360 Research.

 HPE said it expects to deliver El Capitan in 2023.
 If it works as predicted, the machine will have a speed of 2 exaflops, meaning it will be able to perform 1 quintillion - or 1,000,000,000,000,000,000 - calculations per second and would be faster than the current top 200 supercomputers in the world combined.
-Intel and Cray last year announced a supercomputer designed to run at 1 exaflop.
+AMD and Cray last year won a deal for a 1.5 exaflop computer with the Energy Department, and Intel and Cray last year announced a supercomputer designed to run at 1 exaflop.

-El Capitan "will ensure the laboratories can continue to excel at their national security missions and make it possible for the U.S. to remain competitive on the global stage in high performance computing for many years to come," Bill Goldstein, director of the Lawrence Livermore National Laboratory, said in a statement.

-Energy Department officials announced last year they had awarded the El Capitan project to Cray Inc, which is owned by HPE, but did not say who would supply the chips.

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))